 You know, that angle that makes them look and feel good no matter what?

-Everyone has their reasons; maybe they have some acne or a scar that they are uncomfortable showing.
+Everyone has their reasons; maybe they have some acne or a scar that they are not comfortable with showing.

 Perhaps they prefer an angle that puts a little more emphasis on their jawline.